-Properly socialized white-eyed conures can make loving and entertaining pets.
-Although they not one of the noisier parrots, potential owners should be aware that like all conures, these birds have very loud and powerful voices when they want to use them.
+Although they are not one of the noisier parrots, potential owners should be aware that like all conures, these birds have shrill and powerful voices when they want to use them.
 Because of this, white-eyed conures may not make the best pets for those who live in apartments or condominiums with neighbors immediately adjacent.

 White-Eyed Conure Colors and Markings

-Adult white-eyed conures have mostly green bodies with patches of red on the head and wings.
+Adult white-eyed conures have mostly green bodies with patches of red on their head and wings.
 The insides of their wings also display a random scattering of bright yellow feathers with red tips.
 The underside of the wing and tail feathers are olive-yellow.
 The bird can appear to be all green, until the wings open, revealing the flashes of dramatic yellow and red.
-The eyes are framed with bare white rings of skin, from which, the common name derives.
-White-eyed conures have horn-colored bills and gray feet and legs.
-The Ecuadorian white-eyed subspecies has slightly darker plumage and a larger, heavier bill.
+Its eyes are framed with bare white rings of skin, which is how it gets its common name.

 Caring for White-Eyed Conures

 A single bird needs a cage of ample size, at least 24 inches by 24 inches in footprint, and at least 36 inches high.
 Equip the cage with sturdy perches and toys.
 Outside the cage, make sure there is some kind of playpen where the bird can explore and exercise while flying about the house.
-In the wild, these birds fly long distances while foraging with other birds, so they need space and opportunity to fulfill this natural instinct when kept as pets.
+In the wild, these birds fly long distances while foraging with other birds, so they need space and opportunity to fulfill this instinct when kept as pets.